Skip to main content

 Biographical / Historical

-On the afternoon of December 7, 1941, the Sam Houston State Teachers College (SHSTC) community and Huntsville, Texas, got word of the Japanese attack on Pearl Harbor.
-Following the United States’ entry into World War II, many students, professors, and administrators, enlisted in the military.
-While the 1941-42 year had 1237 students, the following 1942-43 year only had 786 regularly enrolled students, and 1943 only 561, with the large majority being women.
+On the afternoon of December 7, 1941, the Sam Houston State Teachers College (SHSTC) community and Huntsville, Texas, recieved word of the Japanese attack on Pearl Harbor.
+Subsequently, the United States' entered World War II and many students, professors, and administrators, enlisted in the military.
+While the 1941-42 year had 1,237 students, the following 1942-43 year only had 786 regularly enrolled students, and 1943 only 561, with the large majority being women.

 By 1943, the number of SHSTC “Boys in the Service” had risen to 696, which did not include those missing or killed during the war.
 Keeping with his mission, Lowan opened the Josey School of Vocational Education in spring of 1945 to provide vocational training to returning soldiers.